apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Minimum number of seconds for which a newly created pod should be ready
+<p>Defines the minimum number of seconds a newly created pod should be ready
-without any of its container crashing for it to be considered available.
+without any of its container crashing to be considered available.
-Defaults to 0 (pod will be considered available as soon as it is ready)</p>
+Defaults to 0, meaning the pod will be considered available as soon as it is ready.</p>
 </td>
 </tr>
 <tr>